ccxt/ccxt/wiki/Manual.md

 - The `updated` field is the UTC timestamp in milliseconds of the most recent change of status of that funding operation, be it `withdrawal` or `deposit`.
 It is necessary if you want to track your changes in time, beyond a static snapshot.
 For example, if the exchange in question reports `created_at` and `confirmed_at` for a transaction, then the `updated` field will take the value of `Math.max (created_at, confirmed_at)`, that is, the timestamp of the most recent change of the status.
 - The `updated` field may be undefined in certain exchange-specific cases.
 - The `fee` substructure may be missing, if not supplied within the reply coming from the exchange.
+- Be careful when handling the `tag` and the `address`.
+The `tag` is **NOT an arbitrary user-defined string** of your choice!
+You cannot send user messages and comments in the `tag`.
+The purpose of the `tag` field is to address your wallet properly, so it must be correct.
+You should only use the `tag` received from the exchange you're working with, otherwise your transaction might never arrive to its destination.

 #### Deposits